 How to Reconcile a Tofes 106 Against Your Monthly Tlushim

-The simplest way to think about Tofes 106 vs tlush is this: a Tlush Maskoret shows the detail of one salary run, while Form 106 consolidates the year.
+The simplest way to think about Tofes 106 vs tlush is this: a Tlush Maskoret shows the detail of one salary run (our guide to reading an Israeli payslip walks through every field), while Form 106 consolidates the year.
 If you want to know whether the annual certificate makes sense, you need both.
 The 106 gives the totals.
 The tlushim explain where those totals came from.

 For a fast first pass, review the form in this order: identifiers, months covered, gross pay, income tax withheld, National Insurance and health tax, pension entries, and then taxable benefits.
 That sequence catches most meaningful mismatches before you get pulled into lower-priority lines.